LydiaBloomfield/ME/README.md

 # Welcome!

 This is my portfolio website made with Vite, JavaScript, HTML, hand-written CSS, and deployed via GitHub Pages.
-The site is currently in progress.
+This site is currently in progress.

 ## Relevant Commands